cmdcolin/oddgenes/README.md

 ### X chromosome inactivation

-X chromosome inactivation is produced by a non-coding transcript called Xist is transcribed on the X that is being inactivated and actually coats the X chromosome with itself.
+X chromosome inactivation is produced by a non-coding transcript called Xist that is transcribed on the X that is being inactivated.
+The Xist transcript "coats" the X chromosome with itself.
 An anti-sense transcript called Tsix regulates Xist

 https://en.wikipedia.org/wiki/XIST

 https://en.wikipedia.org/wiki/X-inactivation#Xist_and_Tsix_RNAs

+https://www.youtube.com/watch?v=y3ST0whbA4k (great series from iBiology on X chromosome inactivation)

 ### Types of RNA